22 Recursion and fixed points

 #> [1] "C"

-With how = "replace", the structure is preserved: character elements are uppercased in place, and everything else is left alone. rapply() is powerful but rarely seen in practice, partly because deeply nested lists are uncommon in day-to-day R, and partly because its interface is not as well known as lapply or map.
+With how = "replace", the nesting is preserved: character elements are uppercased in place while everything else stays untouched. rapply() is surprisingly powerful but rarely seen in practice, partly because deeply nested lists are uncommon in day-to-day R work, and partly because fewer people know about it than about lapply or map.
+If your data is a tree, though, it deserves a look.

 Exercises